 Watermen rake the grasses for crabs and store them in shanties.
 The crabs are held in tubs, where they’re checked every three or four hours until they molt.
-Then, islanders gather the soft shells, pack them and send them to the Eastern Shore for distribution.
+Then, islanders gather the soft shells, pack them and send them to the Eastern Shore for distribution throughout the U.S.

 The island’s seafood is amazing.
 The crab cakes really are the best on the Chesapeake Bay because you know they’re made entirely of the bay’s tender, flakey blue crab meat.
 And, the soft-shell crabs are really soft.
 The crunch comes from the tasty coating.